Parameter Efficient Machine Unlearning on Hybrid Resistive Memory based Compute-in-Memory Accelerators: Discussion

 \section{Discussion}

+This study presents a hardware--software co-design framework that makes post-deployment model modification compatible with the physical constraints of RM-CIM hardware.
+Edge AI systems increasingly require local adaptation after deployment, including personalization, continual learning and approximate machine unlearning.
+However, these requirements conflict with the operating principles of RM-CIM accelerators, whose energy efficiency relies on keeping the analogue weight arrays largely fixed.
+Frequent reprogramming of RM devices introduces substantial write energy and latency overheads, is limited by device endurance, and may accumulate programming errors.
+Our RM-DLoRA framework addresses this mismatch by maintaining the pre-trained backbone weights in the analogue RM array while confining post-deployment updates to compact digital LoRA modules.

-This study establishes a hardware-software co-design paradigm for efficient learning, machine unlearning and continual learning, targeting key challenges in secure neuromorphic intelligence.
-At the hardware level, we propose an analogue-digital hybrid architecture in which the analogue RM array hosts pre-trained weights, while digital computing units implement low-overhead updates for both machine unlearning and continual learning.
-On the algorithmic side, we exploit low-rank adaptation (LoRA) to confine updates to a small parameter subspace, markedly reducing computational cost and avoiding repeated analogue reprogramming of the RM array.
+At the hardware level, this analogue--digital partition preserves the compute-in-memory advantage of RM arrays for high-throughput matrix--vector multiplication, while avoiding repeated analogue reprogramming during learning, approximate unlearning and continual learning.
+At the algorithmic level, low-rank adaptation restricts model updates to a small parameter subspace, substantially reducing the number of trainable parameters and update operations.
+As a result, RM-DLoRA enables efficient model modification without sacrificing the energy benefits of RM-CIM inference.

-We demonstrate that this RM-DLoRA framework generalizes across diverse and demanding workloads, including privacy-sensitive face and speaker recognition and conditional diffusion models for stylized image generation.
-In the discriminative tasks, RM-DLoRA preserves accuracy while reducing training update count and write energy by orders of magnitude relative to full-parameter fine-tuning on RM, and it achieves substantially lower inference energy than high-performance GPUs, making it well-suited to edge deployment.
-In the generative setting, evaluated on the UnlearnCanvas dataset, RM-DLoRA supports learning, machine unlearning and continual learning of artistic styles in a conditional diffusion model without degrading perceptual quality, as measured by LPIPS, while delivering large reductions in training, write and inference energy.
-Critically, targeted machine unlearning revokes specific generative capabilities (for example, prohibited styles), offering a principled route to enforcing privacy, licensing and safety constraints in neuromorphic systems.
+We validate this framework across both discriminative and generative workloads.
+For face and speaker recognition, RM-DLoRA supports the addition and removal of identities or speakers while preserving recognition performance for retained classes.
+Compared with full-parameter fine-tuning on RM hardware, it reduces training update count and write energy by orders of magnitude, and achieves substantially lower inference energy than high-performance GPUs, highlighting its suitability for privacy-sensitive edge applications.
+For conditional diffusion models evaluated on the UnlearnCanvas dataset, RM-DLoRA supports initial learning, approximate machine unlearning and continual learning of artistic styles while maintaining perceptual quality, as measured by LPIPS.
+These results indicate that the proposed framework is not limited to lightweight classifiers, but can also extend to more demanding generative models.